femtispenn/BlackJack-Basic-Strategy-Tester/README.md

 * ace split only receives one card

 Instructions:
-  Run build to create data.txt then play by running bj.py
+  Run buildData.py to create data.txt then play by running bj.py